flare-foundation/attestation-client/deployment/README.md

 Estimated time: `15min`.

 ## Prerequisites

 - A machine(s) with `docker` and `docker-compose` installed.
-- A a deployment user being in `docker` group.
+- A a deployment user being in a `docker` group.
-- Docker folder should be set to a mount that has sufficient amount of disk space for docker volumes.
+- The docker folder set to an amount that has sufficient disk space for docker volumes.
 The installation creates several docker volumes.

 ## Step 1 - Clone repository and build Docker image